nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to handle up to 50 suppliers and 3000 products without a noticeable sluggishness in performance for typical usage.
 3. The system should respond to user commands within 500ms, even with large data.
 4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-5. All private supplier and store data must be encrypted to protect sensitive information.
-6. The system should automatically back up critical data and support easy recovery in case of abrupt power or network loss.
+5. The system should automatically back up critical data and support easy recovery in case of abrupt power or network loss.
-7. Error messages should be clear, helping users understand and rectify their mistakes.
+6. Error messages should be clear, helping users understand and rectify their mistakes.
-8. The system’s architecture must allow developers to easily update components without affecting the overall functionality.
+7. The system’s architecture must allow developers to easily update components without affecting the overall functionality.

 ### Glossary